MAKING THEIR BODIES FIGURES OF SPEECH

 of these women as well as their audacious creativity encouraged

-me to help Alan Moore, director of 'Musicians and Fine
+me to sponsor, organize and create with help from Alan Moore, director of 'Musicians and Fine

 Peace action in my city, San Francisco, envisioning a message